nuhtan/minecraftAnalysis/README.md

 ## What still needs to be done:
 - Documentation still needs to be finished for rust files.
 - Get Nick's R files and include them.
-- [results.py](results.py) should be broken into functions for eaier reading and reusability.
+- [results.py](results.py) should be broken into functions for easier reading and reusability.
 - Results should also generate stacked bar graphs to compare the different mining strategies directly.
 - Results should be changed to be a ratio of the block in question compared to the number of blocks mined/exposed.
 - Create an explanation and comparison for results.